 |Household Size||Actual FPL||CSFP Senior Box 130%||TEFAP Commodities 200%||LiftUp Guidelines 300%|

 In 2022, we distributed 256,934 pounds of grocery items, 2,985 boxes of USDA food staples and provided 152,143 snacks to children through our Rocket Pack Program.

-- Grocery & Restaurant Rescue - local stores & restaurants generously donate food that is close to expiration.
-In 2022 we accepted 80,387 pounds through this program.
+Grocery & Restaurant Rescue – local stores & restaurants generously donate food that is close to expiration.
+In 2022 LiftUp accepted 80,387 pounds through this program.

-- Greenhouse - we believe wholeheartedly everyone deserves fresh, healthy food… so we are growing it ourselves!
+Greenhouse – LiftUp believes everyone deserves fresh, healthy food, so we are growing it ourselves!
 In 2022, we harvested 181 pounds of produce from our greenhouse.

-- Sustainability studies in partnership with YVSC - In partnership with the Yampa Valley Sustainability Council we are examining our waste streams as an attempt to document our partnerships with local ranchers and farmers in an effort to minimize the flow of organic food waste to local landfills.
-I recently was a panelist in a discussion at CMC where local experts shared thoughts on sustainability and agriculture in the Yampa Valley, representing LiftUp.
+Sustainability studies – In partnership with the Yampa Valley Sustainability Council, LiftUp examined our waste streams as an attempt to document our partnerships with local ranchers and farmers in an effort to minimize the flow of organic food waste to local landfills.

-- Organic Waste Stream Management - We work closely with local ranchers and with Elkstone Farm to turn our food waste into animal food, mushroom growth medium, and compost.
-We study the effects of this in partnership with YVSC.
+Organic Waste Stream Management – LiftUp worked with local ranchers and with Elkstone Farm to turn any food waste into animal food, mushroom growth medium, and compost.

 Need additional resources for assistance?
 Look here: Routt County | The Health Partnership Serving Northwest Colorado